iristikka/Getting_and_cleaning_data/README.md

 - Downloading two datas
 - Merging these into one final data
 - Extract only the mean and standard deviation of final data
-- Transforming it into tidy data
+- Making a tidy data from final data